Cloud-Kid/d0wn/README.md

 Now we need to edit your environnement file !

-Edit the /etc/environnement file and complete it with your informations
+Edit the /etc/environnement file and complete it with your informations (You don't need to do that if you used my script)
 ```
 PUID=                    | The result of the "id" command
 PGID=                    | The result of the "id" command